 The NJCSTM offers a Group Summer Scholars Research Program (GSSRP), a 6-week, hands-on research experience aimed at attracting and developing talented students who are interested in pursuing an education in a STEM field.
 Upon entering the program students are divided into small research teams that are paired with a faculty mentor conducting actual scientific research.
-Students learn how to conduct basic and applied research during this program.
+Students learn how to conduct basic and applied research during this program and develop a true appreciation of the scientific research process while contributing first hand to the acquisition of new scientific knowledge.
+Students engage in weekly meetings with faculty and team members to solve problems and discuss results, novel ideas and the latest scientific literature.
+Participants who complete the entire 6 week program receive a formal "Certificate of Achievement" from NJCSTM in recognition of their accomplishment.

 - Analytical Chemistry: The Identification of Drug-like Compounds from Tropical Plants